mikecebul/sqlite-references/README.md

 # week3_4
 Assignment for week 3 and 4
-Screenshots in pics folder and a zip file is included of all the files
+Screenshots in pics folder and a 7z file is included of all the files